thien-do/int-be/README.md

 }
 ```

-For detail structure and implementation, please see [db.js].
+For detailed structures and implementations, please see [db.js](db.js).

 To represent the concept that a user may belong to several groups, and a group may have several users, the back end also implemented a simple many-to-many model: